lChap701/online-portfolio/README.md

 # online-portfolio
-My online portfolio that is run using Node.js
+My online portfolio that is ran using Node.js